-- D. When the offensive team is attempting to run a hurry-up play, U, after the ball is spotted by U, will inform both teams simultaneously, that the ball may not be snapped until the whistle is sounded OR the U advises the offense that play can begin.
-U will stand over the ball until R has backed away from the neutral zone and then indicates the U to back out of the way.
-As soon as U is clear of the neutral zone and in position to officiate, R will declare the ball ready for play (or wind the clock) and simultaneously sound his whistle OR the U will advise the offense play can resume. - R E. Upon assuming position for the next down: - 1.
-Recheck number of downs with other officials, showing numbers of fingers, closed fist indicates fourth down. - 2.
-Assume the position where you can see the ball and the offensive tackle on your side of the ball at the snap. - Checking legality of backfield formation and one second stop following shift or huddle. - 4.
-Know which backs are eligible to touch a forward pass.
+- 4. Know which backs are eligible to touch a forward pass.
 On spread formations you are responsible for backfield group directly behind the ball as to illegal motion and eligibility. - 5.
 Check blocking behind the line after the snap.
 Be alert for pass thrown toward you.
 Do not pursue the ball too closely.
 You are responsible for the ball and runner behind the line of scrimmage.
-When the runner crosses the line of scrimmage, he will be the responsibility of the flank officials.
+When the runner crosses the line of scrimmage, he will be the responsibility of the wing officials and subsequently the downfield officials.
 Be alert to the play behind the ball. - 6.
 Unless in position to determine that ball is legally in possession on or behind opponent's goal line, check for fouls by other officials before giving touchdown signal, signal time-out and proceed as usual. - 7.
-Responsible for official score. - F. If R omits ready signal, remind him immediately.
-Observe ineligibles on the scrimmage line.
-Determine in pre-game conference sharing this responsibility with H and L. You are primarily responsible for detecting any illegal advance on forward passes. - G. Assume primary responsibility for determining the legality of defensive signals. - H. Take position to observe ball at snap. - I. Be alert for legality of player equipment. - J. U is primarily responsible for lateral placement of the ball at the previous spot after an incomplete pass, penalty, etc. - HK.
-Check down marker for correct number and indicate placement to assistant.
-Be sure there are no fouls or other reasons for holding spot of previous down before signaling the assistant. - L. Signal number of each down by holding one arm aloft with correct number indicated by extending fingers.
-Closed fist indicates fourth down.
+Responsible for official score. - G. If R omits ready signal when needed to make the ball ready for play, U should remind him immediately. - H. Observe ineligibles on the scrimmage line.
+Determine in pre-game conference sharing this responsibility with H and L. You are primarily responsible for detecting any ineligibles downfield on forward passes. - I. When the offensive team is attempting to run a hurry-up play, after the ball is spotted, U will inform both teams simultaneously, that the ball may not be snapped until the whistle is sounded OR the U advises the offense that play can begin.
+U will stand over the ball until R has backed away from the neutral zone and then indicates the U to move in position.
+As soon as U is clear of the neutral zone and in position to officiate, R will declare the ball ready for play (or wind the clock) and simultaneously sound his whistle OR the U will advise the offense play can begin. - J. Assume primary responsibility for determining the legality of defensive signals. - K. Primarily responsible for lateral placement of the ball at the previous spot after an incomplete pass, penalty, etc. - L. Check down marker for correct number and indicate placement to assistant.
+Be sure there are no fouls or other reasons for holding spot of previous down before signaling the assistant. - M. Signal number of each down by holding one arm aloft with correct number indicated by extending fingers.
+Closed fist indicates fourth down. - N. Anticipate any call for measurement and be on sideline ready to bring chain when signaled by R. - O. Each time a new line to gain is established, personally mark the spot on the sideline where the down indicator is to be set and be sure that it is set correctly and then moved off sideline. - P. When a first down is awarded inside the 10-yard line, only the down indicator will be used.
+The chain crew will ensure the down indicator is returned to the proper spot if forced to move.